openshift/ci-tools/CONFIGURATION.md

 Promotion is run when the `--promote` flag is passed to `ci-operator` and will be run only if all the `--target`s are successful in that run.

+If no promotion options are provided, the `tag_specification` fields will be used to provide default values.

 ## `promotion.namespace`
 `namespace` is the namespace in which the promoted images will be exposed.